Wokarol/GameSystemsLocator/README.md

 > You can also pass the systems in a list directly, this will call ` GetComponent ` on them to retrieve a system.

-> Currently enabling an overrider loops over all systems calling ` GetComponentInChildren ` which might cause a performance hit but I did not yet test it well enough to confirm that or deny
+> Currently enabling an overrider with ` Grab Systems From Children ` enabled loops over all systems calling ` GetComponentInChildren ` which might cause a performance hit but I did not yet test it well enough to confirm that or deny

 ### Locating
 Locator configured like so can then be used to obtain references to game system using ` GameSystem.Get<IMusicSource>().Play() ` at any point in code